Rendlesham Forest incident

-The Rendlesham Forest incident was a series of reported sightings of unexplained lights near Rendlesham Forest in Suffolk, England in late December 1980 which became linked with claims of UFO landings.
+The Rendlesham Forest incident was a series of reported sightings of unexplained lights near Rendlesham Forest in Suffolk, England, in December 1980, which became linked with UFO landings.
 The events occurred just outside RAF Woodbridge, which was used at the time by the United States Air Force (USAF).
-USAF personnel, including deputy base commander Lieutenant Colonel Charles I. Halt, claimed to see things they described as a UFO sighting.
+USAF personnel, including deputy base commander Lieutenant Colonel Charles I. Halt, claimed to see things they described as a UFO.

-The occurrence is the most famous of claimed UFO events to have happened in the United Kingdom, and is among the best-known reported UFO events worldwide.
-It has been compared to the Roswell UFO incident in the United States and is sometimes referred to as "Britain's Roswell".
+The occurrence is the most famous of alleged UFO events to have happened in the United Kingdom, and is among the best-known reported UFO events worldwide.
+It has been compared to the Roswell UFO incident in the United States and is sometimes called "Britain's Roswell".

-The UK Ministry of Defence has stated the event posed no threat to national security, and therefore, it was never investigated as a security matter.
-Sceptics have explained the sightings as a misinterpretation of a series of nocturnal lights: a fireball, the Orfordness Lighthouse and bright stars.
+The UK Ministry of Defence has stated that the event posed no threat to national security, and therefore, it was never investigated as a security matter.
+Skeptics have explained the sightings as a misinterpretation of a series of nocturnal lights: a fireball, the Orfordness Lighthouse, and bright stars.

 Main events

 26 December

 Around 03:00 on 26 December 1980 (reported as 27 December by Halt in his memo to the UK Ministry of Defence) a security patrol near the east gate of RAF Woodbridge saw lights apparently descending into nearby Rendlesham Forest.
-These lights have been attributed by astronomers to a piece of natural debris seen burning up as a fireball (meteor) over southern England at that time.
-Servicemen initially thought it was a downed aircraft but, upon entering the forest to investigate they saw, according to Halt's memo, what they described as a glowing object, metallic in appearance, with coloured lights.
+These lights have been attributed by astronomers to a piece of natural debris seen burning up as a fireball (meteor) over southern England around that time.
+Servicemen initially thought it was a downed aircraft.
+According to Halt's memo, upon entering the forest to investigate, they witnessed a glowing object that was metallic in appearance with coloured lights.
 As they attempted to approach the object, it appeared to move through the trees, and "the animals on a nearby farm went into a frenzy".
 One of the servicemen, Sergeant Jim Penniston, later claimed to have encountered a "craft of unknown origin" while in the forest, although there was no publicised mention of this at the time and there is no corroboration from other witnesses.

 Shortly after 04:00 local police were called to the scene but reported that the only lights they could see were those from the Orford Ness lighthouse, some miles away on the coast.

 After daybreak on the morning of 26 December, servicemen returned to a small clearing near the eastern edge of the forest and found three small impressions on the ground in a triangular pattern, as well as burn marks and broken branches on nearby trees.
 At 10:30 the local police were called out again, this time to see the impressions, which they thought could have been made by an animal.
 Georgina Bruni, in her book You Can't Tell the People, published a photograph of the supposed landing site taken on the morning after the first sighting.